OfficeDev/office-js-docs-pr/docs/publish/publish.md

 For information about how end users acquire, insert, and run add-ins, see [Start using your Office Add-in](https://support.office.com/en-ie/article/Start-using-your-Office-Add-in-82e665c4-6700-4b56-a3f3-ef5441996862?ui=en-US&rs=en-IE&ad=IE).

-## Office 365 admin center (preview) deployment
+## Centralized deployment

-The Office 365 admin center makes it easy for an admin to deploy Word, Excel, and PowerPoint add-ins to users or groups within their organization.
+The Office 365 admin center makes it easy for an administrator to deploy Word, Excel, and PowerPoint add-ins to users or groups within their organization.
 Add-ins deployed via the admin center are available to users in their Office applications right away, with no client configuration required.
 You can deploy internal add-ins as well as add-ins provided by ISVs via the admin center.

+For more information, see [Use centralized deployment to publish add-ins](centralized-deployment.md).

 <!--
 The admin center currently supports the following scenarios: